Community Consultative Committee

 The purpose of a community consultative committee is to provide a forum for open discussion between representatives of the company, the community, the council and other stakeholders on issues directly relating to the project’s operations, environmental performance and community relations, and to keep the community informed on these matters.

-Nominations are open for the appointment of community members to the Crudine Ridge Wind Farm Community Consultative Committee.
+Nominations are open for appointment of three community members to the Crudine Ridge Wind Farm Community Consultative Committee.

-We are looking for a mix of people who live locally or are members of a stakeholder group (community, environment, Aboriginal or industry) to join the Crudine Ridge Wind Farm Community Consultative Committee.
+Positions are available for three people who live locally, or, are members of a stakeholder group (community, environment, Aboriginal or industry) to join the Crudine Ridge Wind Farm Community Consultative Committee.

 Your role as a committee member is voluntary.

 You will be expected to contribute constructively to committee discussions, attend around four meetings a year, and communicate information about the Crudine Ridge Wind Farm project with the broader community.